-Dr. Dr.
+Date Particulars J.F.
+(3)

-Date Particulars J.F. ₹ Date Particulars J.F. ₹
+(₹)

-2018 2018 By Cash A/c 14.000
+2021 By Cash A/c 14,000

-Aug.8 By Discount 1,000
+Aug.8 By Discount A/c

-Allowed A/c
+Allowed A/c 1,000

-Case II : Ledger Postings from Cash Book Important Points
+D21 By Cash A/c ug.8 By Discount A/c

-- Cash Book itself serves as a cash A/c also, therefore when cash (1) book is maintained, cash A/c is not opened in the ledger. - When Bank column is maintained in the Cash Book, Bank A/c is also (2) not opened in the ledger.
-The Bank column itself serves the purpose of Bank A/c. - (3) Opening and closing balances of Cash Book will not be entered in the ledger. - (4) As Cash Book serves the purpose of Cash/Bank A/c, it means that, only the second A/c (other than Cash A/c or Bank A/c) is to be opened in the ledger and posting is to be made for each entry in the Cash Book.
+Case I : Ledger Postings from Cash Book Important Points (1) Cash Book itself serves as a cash A/c also, therefore when cash book is maintained, cash A/c is not opened in the ledger.
+(2) When Bank column is maintained in the Cash Book, Bank A/c is also not opened in the ledger.
+The Bank column itself serves the purpose of Bank A/c.
+(3) Opening and closing balances of Cash Book will not be entered in the ledger.
+(4) As Cash Book serves the purpose of Cash/Bank A/c, it means that, only the second A/c (other than Cash A/c or Bank A/c) is to be opened in the ledger and posting is to be made for each entry in the Cash Book.
+RULES OF POSTING (a) Posting from the Debit Side of Cash Book By Cash A/c \rightarrow if it is from the Cash Column By Bank A/c \rightarrow if it is from the Bank Column. (b) Posting from the Credit Side of Cash Book To Cash A/c \rightarrow if it is from the Cash Column To Bank A/c \rightarrow if it is from the Bank Column (c) All contra entries marked "C" are ignored while posting from the Cash Book to the Ledger because double aspect of from the Cash Book to the Ledger because double aspect of such transactions is completed in the Cash Book itself.